-Figure 1: Examples of configurations showing objects being scanned by multiple Intel RealSense LiDAR Camera L515.
+Figure 1: Examples of configurations showing objects being scanned by multiple Intel RealSense L515 depth cameras.
 By minimizing optical overlap, the system will be much less prone to interference, as shown by two images on left.
 However, the right most image shows two overlapping fields-of-view, which can lead to strong interference, unless properly mitigated.

 To tackle high interference scenarios, it is recommended to enable hardware synchronization between L515 devices.
 This is done by implementing a master-slave configuration in order to temporally isolate the laser projections from each camera.
-When implementing hardware synchronization using the Intel RealSense SDK 2.0, it can be done by enabling "Inter_Cam_Sync_Mode" which will place each L515 camera into a "slave" mode.
+When implementing hardware synchronization using the Intel RealSense SDK 2.0, it is can be done by enabling "Inter\Cam\Sync\Mode" which will place each L515 camera into a "slave" mode.
 This ensures that cameras will only trigger their laser scanning and capture when it receives a voltage-high signal on the designated hardware trigger port.
-It is important to note that this method of HW synchronization only applies to the depth stream.
-Synchronizing the RGB stream should be done using time stamps.